fossid-ab/workbench-api-samples/README.md

 ### Post Scan Reports
 This script downloads reports for a scan - useful if you want to include FossID reports with your build artifacts.

+### Quick Scan
+This script scans a single file using the Quick Scan API - helpful for quickly knowing if AI-generated code should be investigated further.

 ## Disclaimers
 These examples demonstrate how to interact with the Workbench API.
 We do our best to keep the examples updated, but there is no long-term maintainer for this code.